swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## Introduction

-These are 3D-Printable [OpenSCAD](https://openscad.org/) models to
-mount memory fans in an HP Z6 G4 workstation.
+These are 3D-Printable [OpenSCAD](https://openscad.org/) models to mount memory fans in an HP Z6 G4 workstation.
 These are in no way endorsed by HP.
 Also, the author is not responsible for any damage resulting from their use.

 <p align="center"><img src="../media/media/hp-z6-memory-fan-mount-dual-80-80.installed.jpg" alt="HP Z6 G4 with Dual Front Fan Mount"  height="350px" /></p>

-## Caveats

-This isn't an exact replacement for HP's memory shroud; it does not guarantee sufficient air flow in all cases.
-It's also a tight fit, and if you use your upper 5 1/4" drive area it may be impossible to use.
+The mounts aren't an exact replacements for HP's fans or memory shroud;
+they do not guarantee sufficient air flow in all cases; they have not been tested under most conditions.
+The dual mount is also a tight fit, and if you use the upper 5 1/4" drive area it may be impossible to use.
 Also, it doesn't work with a second CPU.
 Finally, it can make it more difficult to disassemble and reassemble your machine on a frequent basis.
 In all these cases, you may wish to go in a different direction.

-With all that said if you wish to add a DIMM or increase your memory size past 32GB on a single CPU setup, it's probably sufficient (but use your own judgment).
+With all that said, if you wish to add a couple DIMMs or increase your memory size past 32GB on a single CPU setup, it's probably sufficient.
+Use your own judgment.

 If you attempt to boot a larger memory configuration and are missing a fan or two, the relevant HP Post Error messages you will encounter are:

-- **517 Memory configuration requires a Memory fan and this fan is not detected.**: You need a fan connected to both the rear (shroud) connector
+- **517 Memory configuration requires a Memory fan and this fan is not detected**: You need a fan connected to both the rear (shroud) connector
-- **520 Memory configuration requires Memory fan(2) and this fan is not detected.**: You need a fan connector to the front connector
+- **520 Memory configuration requires Memory fan(2) and this fan is not detected**: You need a fan connector to the front connector

+Adding fan(s) will workaround these problems.
+You can do it without modifications to your motherboard or cabling by adding the appropriate single or dual mount.
+Alternatively, You can also use the cable without the mount to add a second fan elsewhere.

 ## Model and Parts